aayars/comrade/README.md

 This repo is just a set of scripts to post and stream ~~tweets~~ toots from the command line.

+Twitter support is deprecated.
+When it breaks, it breaks forever.

 ## Install